jchitpin/RECAP/README.md

     ```perl RECAP.pl --dirOrig ~/ChIP-Seq/analysis/ --nameOrig Analysis_peaks.xls --dirRemix ~/ChIP-Seq/analysis --nameRemix Analysis.bootstrap_1_peaks.xls --dirOutput ~/ChIP-Seq/analysis/ --nameOutput Analysis.RECAP.bootstrap_1.txt --bootstrap 1 --header 28 --pvalCol 7 --delim t --software M```

-    There are generally 28 header lines in the MACS summary file.
+    There are generally 29 header lines in the MACS summary file (28 if using --nomodel).
 The 7th column contains the *p*-values.
 The output file `Analysis.RECAP.bootstrap_1.txt` will retain the same header as the original summary file but contain a new column of recalibrated *p*-values and FDR-adjusted recalibrated *p*-values.